mus-candidus/LittleNPCs/README.md

 The 1.0 tokens are still there but shouldn't be used for new development.

 Only one argument can be given at a time.
 Token arguments are passed after a colon.
-For example, if you want the name of FirstLittleNPC, use
+For example, if you want the internal name of FirstLittleNPC, use
 `{{Candidus42.LittleNPCs/FirstLittleNPC: Name}}`

 In your content pack, use these tokens instead of hard-coded names and genders.